sparkle-project/sparkle-project.github.io/documentation/index.md

 If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2, please see [upgrading from previous versions](/documentation/upgrading/).

-If your app is sandboxed, please also check the [sandboxing guide](/documentation/sandboxing).
+If you want to sandbox an existing application using Sparkle, please jump to the [sandboxing guide](/documentation/sandboxing).

 ### 1. Add the Sparkle framework to your project